river06/leetcode2/README.md

 #### `palindrome series`
 - **longest palindromic substring**
-    - Maximum common substring between reversed string (some tweak) - Dynamic programming
-    - Dynamic programming: p(i,j) if string(i,j) is palindrome
+    - `Manacher algorithm`
+        - This needs inserting special character between original characters.
+It makes the algorithm much easier to understand.
+The special characters are also inserted in the edges.
+The length of half of the palindrome is the length of the original palindrome.
-    - Expand around center: be careful of even length palindrome
+    - Expand around center: be careful of even length palindrome.
+Just call the expand function twice, it is much easier than inserting special character between original characters.
-    - Manacher algorithm
+    - Dynamic programming: `dp(i,j)` if string(i,j) is palindrome. `dp(i,j)` depends on `dp(i+1, j-1)`, so fill up the matrix backwards in `i` direction and forwards in `j` direction.
 - **shortest palindrome**
+    - This is essentially to find longest palindrome from the start
+    - `KMP`: Construct s + # + inv(s), and construct the prefix = suffix array
+        - KMP is a string matching algorithm.
+        - Lookup table is the longest prefix equals to suffix in the substring (0, i), i = 0 to string length.
+        - Build the lookup table for the target string!
     - brutal force: reverse the string and compare the beginning and end
-    - KMP: Construct s + # + inv(s), and construct the prefix = suffix array
-    - two pointers algorithm: use the counting property.
+    - two pointers algorithm: use the counting property to find the length of the longest palindrome.
+- **misc**
+    - **palindrome number**: invert half the number to avoid overflow
+    - **valid palindrome**: just be careful of special cases

 #### `stair shape stack series`
 - **largest rectangle in histogram**: increasing stack to find border, ~~left and right sweep~~, left to right sweep is enough, when decrease, current bar is right border.
 Upside down with container with most waster.